jordantannen/jordantannen/README.md

 ### Hey Everyone, I'm Jordan

-I am a web developer for M.C.
-Dean at Google and a MSCS student at Georgia Tech specializing in computing systems.
+I am a software developer and a MSCS student at Georgia Tech specializing in computing systems.
 Previously, I worked in politics, political campaigns, and media strategy.

 Here is what I am up to:
 - Building mini-games in Pico-8